sordina/compose_melbourne_2017_haskell_workshop/resources/markdown/Monads.md

-Write a program that asks for someone's first and second name, then complements them (or makes fun of them).
+Write a program that asks for someone's first and second name, then compliments them (or makes fun of them).

 For extra points ask for their age, and customize the complement (or insult) depending on how old they are.